aljones15/reactNativeRSSReader/README.md

 rnpm link (if that fails use instructions here: https://github.com/oblador/react-native-vector-icons)

-npm test for jes tests
+npm test for jest tests

 finally